ray-project/ray/doc/source/ray-observability/ray-metrics.rst

 .. tip::

-  The below instructions for Prometheus and Grafana setup to enable a basic workflow of running and accessing the dashboard on your local machine.
+  The below instructions for Prometheus to enable a basic workflow of running and accessing the dashboard on your local machine.
-  For more information about how to run Prometheus and Grafana on a remote cluster, see :ref:`here <multi-node-metrics>`.
+  For more information about how to run Prometheus on a remote cluster, see :ref:`here <multi-node-metrics>`.

 Ray exposes its metrics in Prometheus format.
 This allows us to easily scrape them using Prometheus.